British parliamentary approval for the invasion of Iraq: Debate of 18 March

-The Sovereign has the power to declare war, as an exercise of the royal prerogative, without the approval of Parliament.
+The sovereign has the power to declare war, as an exercise of the royal prerogative, without the approval of Parliament.
 Before or after the start of previous wars, there had normally been debate in Parliament; however for the first time a vote was held, allowing Parliament to signify its position in regards to a declaration of war, even though it was, "purely symbolic" and "not binding on the government".
-The debate was held on 18 March 2003, and lasted from midday to 10 pm, at which time the two Parliamentary votes were held.
+The debate was held on 18 March 2003, and lasted from midday to 10 pm, at which time the two parliamentary votes were held.

-The Labour and Conservative parties were both committed to approving the invasion, but a quarter of Labour MPs voted against the invasion.
-The Liberal Democrats, who had one in twelve of the MPs in parliament, also opposed the invasion.
+Of the three largest UK-wide parties in Parliament, both the Labour and Conservative parties were committed to approving the invasion, but a quarter of Labour MPs voted against the invasion.
+However, the Liberal Democrats, which had one in twelve of the MPs in parliament, were opposed to the invasion, and its MPs voted against it.
+The then-Leader of the Liberal Democrats, Charles Kennedy, made clear his opposition to the war at a 'Stop the War' rally in London's Hyde Park, in front of thousands of attendees, before the War began.

-If the vote had been lost, many Labour ministers would have resigned, including the Prime Minister Tony Blair, who suggested in his speech that he would resign if the vote was not passed.
+If the vote had been lost, multiple Labour ministers would have resigned, including the Prime Minister Tony Blair, who suggested in his speech that he would resign if the vote was not passed.

 Frontbench members of a party by tradition must resign from that position before they can vote against their party.
 The expected mass of resignations from among some of the ranks of these parties did not materialise beyond the resignation of Robin Cook.

 The government proposed a motion in Parliament, stating: